canonical/vanilla-framework/templates/docs/base/empty-state.md

 ## No content

-No data available denotes the empty state scenario for when we cannot display data due to when we add a new feature to the new release and it requires some actions, for first time use of this feature, or when the data is not available in general.
+No data available denotes the empty state scenario for when we cannot display data.

 ### Table format